Chaebol: 1990–present

 The remaining chaebols also became far more specialized in their focus.
 For example, with a population ranked 26th in the world, before the crisis, the country had seven major automobile manufacturers.
 Afterward, only two major manufacturers remained intact, though two additional ones continued, in a smaller capacity, under General Motors and Renault.
 Chaebol debts were not only to state industrial banks but also to independent banks and their financial services subsidiaries.
 The scale of the loan defaults meant that banks could neither foreclose nor write off bad loans without themselves collapsing, so the failure to service these debts quickly caused a systemic banking crisis, and South Korea turned to the IMF for assistance.
 The most spectacular example came in mid-1999, with the collapse of the Daewoo Group, which had some US$80 billion in unpaid debt.
 At the time, it was the largest corporate bankruptcy in history.
 Investigations also exposed widespread corruption in the chaebols, particularly fraudulent accounting, and bribery.

 South Korea recovered quickly from the crisis, and most of the blame for economic problems was shifted to the IMF, which had forced the government to adopt 30% interest rate in exchange for a US$55 billion bailout.
 The remaining chaebols have grown substantially since the crisis, but they have maintained far lower debt levels.

 In 2019, the revenue of the largest chaebol, Samsung, was worth about of the South Korean GDP with the company holding billions of dollars in cash.
 In 2023, the revenue of the top four chaebols (Samsung, SK, Hyundai, and LG) was of the South Korean GDP, and the top thirty chaebol were of GDP.

-Recent financial statements show chaebols are slowly losing power due to either international competition or internal competition from startups.
-The net profit of South Korea's top conglomerates decreased from 2012 to 2015.